DroopyTersen/spscript/README.md

 - `list.permissions.getRoleAssignments()` - Gets you an an array of permissions that have been setup for that list.
 Each permission object has a `member` (the user or group) and a `roles` array (the permissions that user or group has).
 - `list.permissions.check(email)` - Looks up a user by their email address, then gets the permissions that user has for that list.
 Similiar to "Check Permissions".

 #### Search
 - `dao.search.query(queryText)` - performs a SharePoint search and returns a `SearchResults`  object which contains elapsedTime, suggestion, resultsCount, totalResults, totalResultsIncludingDuplicates, items.
 The `items` property is what contains the actual "results" array.
 - `dao.search.query(queryText, queryOptions)` - same as `query(queryText)` but with the ability to override default search options.
 - `dao.search.people(queryText)` limits the search to just people

+#### CustomActions
+- `dao.customActions.get()` - Gets all of the 'Site' and 'Web' scoped UserCustomActions.
+- `dao.customActions.get(name)` - Get a UserCustomAction by name.
+Searches both 'Site' and 'Web' scoped custom actions.
+- `dao.customActions.update(updates)` - Updates properties on an exisiting custom action.
+You must set the `Name` property on you `updates` object to identify the targeted custom action.
+- `dao.customActions.remove(name)` - Removes a UserCustomAction with that name
+- `dao.customActions.add(customAction)` - Takes in an object with `SP.UserCustomAction` properties.
+- `dao.customActions.addScriptLink(name, url, opts)` - injects a Javascript file onto your site
+- `dao.customActions.addCssLink(name, url, opts)` - injects a CSS file onto your site

 #### Profiles
 - `dao.profiles.current()` - gets you all the profile properties for the current user